So-Called Partitive Verbs – Not Always Partitive?

 Partitive objects appear in sentences in the partitive case.
 There are multiple reasons why an object would be inflected in the partitive case.
 For example, negative sentences will generally have a partitive object (e.g. En osta tuota omenaa).
 In addition, we will also use the partitive for objects which are mass nouns or abstract nouns (e.g. Ostan leipää.
 Kuuntelen musiikkia).
 Last but not least, we use the partitive case with partitive verbs.
 This article mainly deals with how these so-called partitive verbs are not as straight-forward as they seem.

 Total objects can appear in several cases: the genitive, accusative and T-plural (e.g. Näen oven.
 Näen hänet.
 Näen miehet).
 These cases are generally used when the verb’s action is directed at one, whole object: it causes a change or movement to the totality of the object.
+I have a separate article all about total object verbs here.

 2. What this page is NOT about